Model Selection and Parameter Estimation of One-Dimensional Gaussian Mixture Models: Numerical Experiments

 For each sample size, 100 trials are conducted and the results are shown in Figure \ref{fig:vsEM known}.
-Our algorithm performs better than the EM algorithm in accuracy in all cases.
-Furthermore, our algorithm is significantly faster than the EM algorithm, especially for large sample sizes.
-This is because the EM algorithm accesses all the samples at each iteration but ours only uses them for computing the Fourier data $Y_q$ in the first step of {Algorithm \ref{algo:svr sample}}.
+When the separation distance is large (see 2-component mixture), our algorithm performs better than the EM algorithm in accuracy and efficiency across all sample sizes.
+When the components are closer (see 3-component and 4-component mixtures), the accuracies are comparable but our algorithm is much faster than the EM, especially for large sample sizes.
+This is because the EM algorithm accesses all the samples at each iteration but ours only uses them for computing the Fourier data $y_n(t_q)$ in the first step of {Algorithm \ref{algo:music-based mixing distribution estimation}.

-We next consider the extreme case in the 2-component mixture model with overlapping components.
-The samples are drawn from $\mathcal{N}(0,1)$.
-The setting of {Algorithm \ref{algo: Parameter Estimation Algorithm}} is the same as in the first experiment above except that the thresholding term is set as $T = \frac{20}{\sqrt{n}}$.
-The setup of the EM algorithm remains unchanged.
-100 trials are conducted and we plot out the results in Figure \ref{fig:extreme}.
-Although the model order is unknown to {Algorithm \ref{algo: Parameter Estimation Algorithm}} a prior, it achieves more accurate results than the EM algorithm.

-We also consider the case of a Gaussian mixture with 5 components and a unit variance.
-We generate the samples with the mixing distribution $\nu=0.2\delta_{-4} + 0.2\delta_{-2}+ 0.2\delta_{0}+ 0.2\delta_{2}+ 0.2\delta_{4}$.
-For {Algorithm \ref{algo: Parameter Estimation Algorithm}}, we set $K=5$ and keep other inputs unchanged as in the first experiment.
+Next, we consider a more challenging scenario involving a Gaussian mixture with 5 components with different weights.
+The mixing distribution in each trial satisfies

+and the weights $(w_1, w_2, w_3, w_4, w_5)$ are drawn from a Dirichlet distribution with parameter $(1,1,1,1,1)$.
+The shared variance of Gaussian components is set as $1.0$.
+For {Algorithm \ref{algo:music-based mixing distribution estimation}}, we set $k=5, f = \sqrt{2}$ and $L=6$.
 For the EM algorithm, we set the termination criterion as either the log-likelihood increment is less than $1\times 10^{-6}$ or the iteration reaches $5,000$ times.
-The density function of the model and numerical results are shown in Figure \ref{fig: multiple}.
-Again, our algorithm has demonstrated preferable performance in accuracy and running time, especially when the sample size is large.
+Figure \ref{fig: multiple} shows the density function of the equally weighted model alongside the numerical results.
+Our algorithm demonstrates superior performance in terms of both accuracy and running time, especially for larger sample sizes.

-Finally, we compare our algorithm with the EM algorithm in cases with a variety of separation distances between the means.
-For this purpose, we consider the following 2-component Gaussian mixture model

-where the separation distance between the means is $2\mu$.
-We compare {Algorithm \ref{algo: Parameter Estimation Algorithm}} and the EM algorithm.
-We draw $5,000$ samples for each $\mu$ and perform 100 trials.
-For {Algorithm \ref{algo: Parameter Estimation Algorithm}}, the cutoff frequency is computed by {Algorithm \ref{algo:cutoff}} with input $t = 8, \Omega=10$, $K = 2, T=0$, and the variance grid is set from $0$ to $2$ with grid size $1\times 10^{-2}$.
-The EM algorithm terminates if the log-likelihood function increases less than $1\times10^{-5}$ or it iterates $1,000$ times.
-We use both one-component and two-component EM algorithms to estimate the parameters.
-Note that the one-component EM degenerates to the maximum likelihood estimator(MLE) of Gaussian samples.